livingdocsIO/documentation/service/project_config.md

 ## contentTypes

 A project can have multiple contentTypes.
 An example for a contentTypes is a "Regular article" or a "Gallery article".
-Every contentTypes can have different components and metadata.
+Every contentType can have different components and metadata.

 #### References
 - [contentType reference documentation](../reference-docs/server-configuration/content-type-config.md)